SteveLeedw/web_BrandDesign/README.md

 # web_BrandDesign

 This project is brand design project and I used html, css.
 This project goal was one brand redesign own my design.
 I wanted to creat Nike shopping mall by own my web page so I added sections these are top of bar, list of products, service bar.
 Actually, if I want to add more fuctions or options I can use javascript with database.
+However, this is just web design form so I just used html and css.

 1 picture is the main page I wanted to change Nike brand for my view.
 So there is main logo and top of bar products list and bottom of service bar.